 Making Sure Your Bridesmaids Are Still Your Friends After the Big Day

 Congratulations!
 We know you’ve always dreamed of your wedding day, and part of that dream is having your best friends stand by your side as you marry the love of your life!
-I’m here to make sure that those best friends remain your best friends—and leave your wedding without a horror story straight out of Bridesmaids.
+I’m here to make sure that those best friends remain your best friends long after the wedding day is over!

 So without further ado, here are the tips.
 Your friends adore you—let’s make sure they always do!

 1. Choose wisely:

 The first step in making sure your bridesmaids are still your friends after the wedding is making sure they’re your true friends before the wedding.
 I know this is a tough choice, and often full of pressure.

 Asking ladies you’re no longer close to, simply out of obligation, can lead to misunderstandings and unnecessary drama in the months leading up to your wedding.
 So go with the girls who support you, who will make you laugh when the nerves set in, and who will share in the fun of the big day!

 There is a lot of confusion regarding the duties of a bridesmaid, so let me clear things up: the only requirements are purchasing their dress and attending the rehearsal and wedding.
 You can read a few more details on bridesmaid duties here, but I’m going to address the two biggest misconceptions: your bridesmaids are not obligated to plan a bridal shower and bachelorette trip.
 While it’s never wrong for a bridesmaid to plan those events, it is wrong for a bride to require those things.